ONGC Videsh mulls oil-for-debt deal to fund Mozambique buy

-NEW DELHI ONGC Videsh, the overseas investment arm of explorer Oil and Natural Gas Corp (ONGC.NS), is considering an oil-for-debt deal to help fund the acquisition of a Mozambique gas field, its head of finance S.P.
+NEW DELHI Jan 6 India's ONGC Videsh, the overseas investment arm of explorer Oil and Natural Gas Corp , is considering an oil-for-debt deal to help fund the acquisition of a Mozambique gas field, its head of finance S.P.
 Garg said on Monday.

 ONGC Videsh has already raised $1.5 billion through bridge loans to help fund the purchase and will raise another $2.5 billion by March, Garg said.